oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-open-api/helidon-open-api.md

 This looks much better, we can see the details of the core REST API we want to expose, and we're not polluting it with end-points that in a production system would not be exposed.

-Strictly speaking this is all that you need to be able to use the API from a caller perspective, you know what to send and what to expect in return, but it's not very detailed information, and it doesn't actually tell you much about what those end-points do (of course this is not completely true here because as a good programmer I've tried to use meaningful names.)
+Strictly speaking this is all that you need to be able to use the API from a caller perspective, you know what to send and what to expect in return, but it's not very detailed information, and it doesn't actually tell you much about what those end-points do (of course this is not completely true here because as a good programmer I've tried to use meaningful names).

 ## Defining the inputs and outputs

-We've got basic information on the ItemRequest (and of course full info on ItemDetails as that was documented in a separate project.) let's see how we can document the ItemRequest in more details.
+We've got basic information on the ItemRequest (and of course full info on ItemDetails as that was documented in a separate project). let's see how we can document the ItemRequest in more details.

 - Open the ItemRequest class in the com.oracle.labs.helidon.storefront.data package and add @Schema annotations